 Step 3: We conduct due diligence

 At Equitise, we have a very high standard of due diligence over and above the level imposed by our regulatory authorities.
 We do this to ensure you have the best chance at raising the capital you need.
 The process often starts with a phone call or in-person meeting.
 Our analyst team will progress through additional levels of due diligence, conducting market research, verifying contracts, assessing legal agreements and so on.
-Our diverse team comes from a range of backgrounds from investment banking, to corporate advisory and venture capital and will draw on this to determine whether we think the business can conduct a successful raise, and provide a strong investment opportunity.
-For more information, read this.
+Our diverse team comes from a range of backgrounds from investment banking to corporate advisory and venture capital and will draw on this to determine whether we think the business can conduct a successful raise, and provide a strong investment opportunity.
+For more information, read our breakdown of this topic.

 Step 4: We let the crowd decide